 By the early 1950’s, the firm had ten attorneys and the corporate practice area began to grow; representing Union Metal, Belden & Blake Oil Production and Diebold, Incorporated.
 Throughout the 1960’s and 1970’s, the firm expanded and firmly established itself as a corporate law firm.
 In 1984, the firm of Shifman & Friedman merged their practice with Black McCuskey, expanding the commercial and real estate practice areas.
 By 1986, the firm had outgrown the offices in the Harter Bank building and relocated to its present location in the Huntington building.
 The firm merged again in 1999 with a law firm in Dover, Ohio to expand its services into Tuscarawas County and southeastern Ohio.

 Eight Black McCuskey attorneys have been the recipients of Jaycees Distinguished Service Awards.
 Richard D. Dodez was so recognized by the North Canton Jaycees.
 Gene Barnhart was given the Award by the Jackson Township Jaycees.
 Five members of the firm were awarded the Canton Jaycees Distinguished Service Award: E. Robert Schellhase, Loren E. Souers, Jr., Ronald K. Bennington, Randolph L. Snow, and James R. Strawn.
 Additionally, the Canton Chamber of Commerce Award of Merit for Community Service was given to Emery McCuskey in 1949, Ronald Bennington in 1990 and Randy Snow in 2001.
 The Jackson Belden Chamber of Commerce presented an award of service to Gene Barnhart in 1982.
 In 2008, Randy Snow was honored by the Wilderness Center for his community service.
-Four Black McCuskey attorneys have been awarded the 20 under 40 award recognizing their outstanding achievements at a young age, Robert B. Preston (Tuscarawas County Chamber), Robert J. Murphy, Ryan A. Kuchmaner and Whitney Willits-Monroe (ystark!).
+Three Black McCuskey attorneys have been awarded the 20 under 40 award recognizing their outstanding achievements at a young age, Ryan A. Kuchmaner, Whitney Willits-Monroe and Rod A. Moore. (ystark!).

 Black McCuskey also has a strong tradition in community health care service.
 Members of the firm have served on the board of trustees of Aultman Hospital and Mercy Medical Center, on a variety of boards of United Way-funded agencies as well as other non-profit organizations.
 They have served as campaign chairpersons for the annual campaigns of United Way, the Cultural Center for the Arts, Malone College, Walsh University, and Catholic Charities.